-Proudly Serving Central and Eastern PA, including Allentown, Altoona and Wilkes Barre
+Proudly Serving Central and Eastern PA, including Bethlehem, Williamsport and Altoona

 Here at ITG Basement Systems, we've been fixing wet basements in neighborhoods like yours.
 Our certified technicians have the expertise you need to get the job done quickly, effectively, and permanently.
 There's no job too large or small -- and there's no wet basement we can't fix!

 Let one of our basement experts come and give you a free waterproofing estimate.
 We want to help you make your basement dry all the time!

 Through years of research, Basement Systems®, Inc. has developed the most effective and long-term solutions for wet basements.
 Their products have been keeping basements dry in the United States, Canada, and the United Kingdom since 1987.